covidsafe/hcp-tools/README.md

 Here is a quick [video](https://www.youtube.com/watch?v=mweXe470Mrs) (0:40) demo showing what this script enables.

+The instructions below describe how to set up the demo so that you can submit a message through the form, which then gets uploaded to a server, and which also results in an email confirmation.

 [Here](https://docs.google.com/forms/d/10kpUVfcqvBc5ZjWBTJQI8EQUHSc9mchx5vvCYw5PL6w/edit?usp=sharing
 ) is the read-only Google Form template used for the demo: